NickCiao/dotfiles/README.md

 > Note: you can use a different location than `~/.dotfiles` if you want.
 Just make sure you also update the reference in the [`.zshrc`](./.zshrc) file.

+### Some pointers on maintaining these dotfiles
+- When installing a new app, tool or font, try to install it with Homebrew and add it to the Brewfile.
+- When configuring a new app make sure to run `mackup backup` to save your preferences.
+- When changing an macOS setting, try setting it through the .macos file.